-- Partisan GOTV work: In Illinois, these state campaign finance rules may cover, among other things, how disclaimers must be added to political ads, rules relating to when physical political advertisements must be taken down after an election, and text and phone banking rules.
-If you are doing partisan GOTV work, you will need to carefully examine the Illinois campaign finance statute and consider seeking additional legal advice. - Working on ballot measure initiatives: Ballot measure initiative work can also trigger state campaign finance rules, even for nonpartisan groups.
+- Partisan GOTV work: If you are doing partisan GOTV work, you will need to carefully examine the Pennsylvania campaign finance statute and consider seeking additional legal advice to determine which rules apply to your work. - Working on ballot measure initiatives: Ballot measure initiative work can also trigger state campaign finance rules, even for nonpartisan groups.
 501(c)(3) organizations are allowed to work on ballot measure initiatives because the IRS considers such work legislative lobbying (as opposed to prohibited electioneering), but state law usually regulates this activity under campaign finance laws.